Josh Naylor Player Props: Guardians vs. Padres

 Josh Naylor At The Plate

-- He ranks 32nd in batting average, 87th in on base percentage, and 54th in slugging among the qualifying batters in MLB.
+- Among qualified hitters, he ranks 24th in batting average, while his on-base percentage ranks 81st and he is 56th in slugging.

-- Naylor will look to extend his 11-game hitting streak.
-He's batting .476 in his last games.
+- Naylor will look to extend his 12-game hitting streak.
+He's batting .429 during his last games.

-- Naylor has driven in a run in 26 games this year (45.6%), including 11 games with more than one RBI (19.3%).
+- In 26 games this season (44.8%), Naylor has picked up an RBI, and in 11 of those games (19.0%) he had two or more.
 He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.